Open cluster members in APOGEE DR17 I. Dynamics and star members: Discussion

 \subsection{Metallicity gradients}

 Figure \ref{fig:met_xy} presents the distribution of the 49 OCs studied in Galactocentric coordinates X and Y (Table \ref{tab:dynamics}).
-Values of [Fe/H] (Table \ref{tab:parameters}) are represented by the color bar spanning the interval between -0.48 and +0.33 dex.
+Values of [Fe/H] (Table \ref{tab:parameters}) span the interval between -0.48 and +0.33 dex.
 We used the mw-plot\footnote{\url{https://milkyway-plot.readthedocs.io}} code to obtain the Milk Way map that is modified from an image by NASA/JPL-Caltech/R. Hurt (SSC/Caltech).
-The clusters occupy distances from the Galactic center between 6.14 and 16.36 kpc, displaying the well-known anti-correlation between metallicity and the Galactocentric distance.
+The clusters occupy distances from the Galactic center between 6.14 and 16.36 kpc, displaying the well-known anticorrelation between metallicity and the Galactocentric distance.
 This figure shows that clusters roughly between the Centaurus and Perseus arms have metallicities between +0.0 and +0.3 dex, while clusters along the Perseus arm display metallicities varying from -0.4 to +0.0 dex.
 In particular, the two more distant clusters, Tombaugh 2 and Berkeley 20, exhibit lower metallicities ([Fe/H] $=$ -0.35 and -0.44 dex, respectively).